 Several years ago, while conducting fisheries research in the backcountry lakes of northern Ontario, I struck up a conversation with a couple of local hunting guides.
 We had commissioned their lodge for flights to and from the research site, and I took advantage of my remaining minutes on land to ask about the upcoming fall season.

-Considering the previous year’s reduction in tags, it wasn’t a surprise when the conversation turned from bear rugs and bookings to the prickly topic of moose management.
-The guides were understandably concerned.
-Downward trends in North America’s moose population have had many of us worried.
-For folks in the outfitting industry, these trends have implications not only for the state of the resource.
-They have implications for businesses, too.
+Considering the previous year’s reduction in tags, it wasn’t a surprise when the conversation turned from bear rugs and bookings to the prickly topic of moose management, and the guides were understandably concerned.
+Downward trends in North America’s moose population have had many of us worried and, for folks in the outfitting industry, these trends have implications not only for the state of the resource but for business as well.

 “Honestly,” one of the men told me, “If it’s as bad as they say it is, I’d even be willing to put an end to the season for a few years.
 Give them a break, you know?”

 The rest of the group murmured in agreement and I remember being singularly impressed by their altruism.
 When talk got around to the underlying cause of the problem, I drew on a conversation I’d recently had with several biologists in my workplace.

 “As far as I understand,” I said, “It varies somewhat from place to place, but one of the key issues right now for moose is our warming climate.”